Dewale-A/Agentic-Invoice-Intelligence/README.md

 ![Pipeline Architecture](docs/architecture.svg)

 The system follows a left-to-right pipeline: raw documents enter through the API, pass through five sequential agents, and emerge as structured reconciliation reports.
-The governance engine runs between every agent stage -- not as a post-processing step -- ensuring high-risk invoices are caught early.
+The governance engine runs between every agent stage, not as a post-processing step, ensuring high-risk invoices are caught early.

 ---